Seatis/my-teaching-materials/workshop/expressions-and-control-flow/javascript.md

 Your best friend in the next few weeks will be Mozilla's JavaScript reference: https://developer.mozilla.org/en-US/docs/Web/JavaScript

+💪: If you see this emoji, it means that you can skip the exercise if you are in lack of time.
+You can practice with these exercises later to deepen your knowledge (or to prepare for the exam).

 ### Printing to the terminal window

 #### Hello World